adrienmilis/minishell_parsing/README.md

 ### $ (env variables)

 - Variables can only be a set of alphanumeric characters and _ .
-If an env variable is followed by a character other than this one,
+If an env variable is followed by a character other than those, the expanded variable and whatever is after are concatenated
+- If the specified environment variable doesn't exist, it is ignored (not replaced by an empty string)

+### Built-ins and executables

+- They are not case-sensitive

+### Other

+- Spaces that are escaped (\ ) are not considered argument separators, but simply characters
+- Always print a space between two arguments, even if one of the arguments is an empty string

 ### Possible errors